konstructio/kubefirst-api/README.md

 # kubefirst-api

-Kubefirst API that serves console frontend.
+Kubefirst API runtime implementation.

 ## Updating Docs

 Swagger UI is generated using [gin-swagger](https://github.com/swaggo/gin-swagger).
+Tagged routes will generate documentation.

 Any time godoc defs for routes are changed, `swag init` should be run.